 People who choose early retirement through Social Security and those who get Social Security Disability (or Railroad Retirement benefits) are automatically enrolled in Medicare Parts A and B.

-When deciding about other Medicare options, including Medicare Advantage, Medigap and Part D, make sure you make a choice based on your personal situation.
-You can talk to a licensed agent or your local SHIP for personalized recommendations.
+When deciding about other Medicare options, including Medicare Advantage, Medigap and Part D, be sure you make a choice based on your personal situation.
+You can talk to a licensed Medicare enrollment specialist or your local State Health Insurance Assistance Programs (SHIPs) for personalized recommendations.

 Automatic Enrollment: If already receiving Social Security retirement (because you chose early retirement after age 62), or you receive Social Security Disability Benefits (or Railroad Retirement benefits) when you turn 65: